KuzneY2K/fs-journal/notes/11-csharp.md

 [Authorize]
 This decorator will guard the HTTP request below it.
 Adding this decorator over [ApiController] protects all of the HTTP requests in the controller.

+ASYNC FUNCTIONS MUST BE WRAPPED IN A TASK SO THAT IT CAN RUN ON ITS OWN THREAD